Sergei Andronov: Playing career

 Andronov was drafted by the St. Louis Blues in the third round (#78 overall) of the 2009 NHL draft.
 On 28 August 2012, Andronov came to North America and signed a one-year AHL contract with the Peoria Rivermen, affiliate of the St. Louis Blues.
-On 24 March 2013, he signed a two-year deal with the Blues.
+On 24 March 2013, he signed a one-year, two-way deal with the Blues.

 As a restricted free agent at the expiration of his contract with the Blues, Andronov opted to return to his former club, HC CSKA Moscow of the KHL, on 4 August 2014.

 Following 11 seasons with CSKA, captaining the club to the Gagarin Cup on two occasions, Andronov left the club and signed as a free agent to a two-year contract with Lokomotiv Yaroslavl on 24 May 2022.

 Andronov captained Lokomotiv during his two-year tenure with the club, helping the club return to the Gagarin Cup finals in the 2023–24 season.
 On 20 June 2024, Andronov left as a free agent to sign a lucrative two-year contract with SKA Saint Petersburg.

 Following a lone season with SKA and approaching his final season under contract with SKA, Andronov was traded alongside Dmitri Yudin to Salavat Yulaev Ufa in exchange for a prospect and financial compensation on 25 July 2025.
 He was later released from the remaining year of his contract with Salavat on 1 August 2025.

+On 6 January 2026, Andronov announced his retirement.